Step 1: Make it

 - This program uses musical notes to play a famous French folk tune.
 ‘Frère Jacques’ repeats each bar twice.
 We could program micro:bit to play the same notes again, but it’s much easier to use iteration (also known as a loop).
 This program uses loops that play each bar twice to save having to program the same notes twice.

-- Recognising patterns like this part of computational thinking, a way of making sure computer programs are as efficient as possible, using the smallest amount of code to perform a task – or piece of music!
+- Recognising patterns like this is part of computational thinking, a way of making sure computer programs are as efficient as possible, using the smallest amount of code to perform a task – or perform piece of music!

 What you need

 - battery pack (optional)